 Consumer Trade Show

 Gen Con LLC was founded in May of 2002 by Peter Adkison, founder and former CEO of Wizards of the Coast.
-After a short hiatus from the industry, Peter purchased the “Gen Con Game Fair” from Wizards of the Coast.
+After a short hiatus from the gaming industry, Peter purchased the “Gen Con Game Fair” from Wizards of the Coast.
 The first show under Peter's leadership took place August 2002 in Milwaukee, WI.
 At the time of its founding, Gen Con LLC acquired the U.S. convention held in Milwaukee, as well as the national brand that had enjoyed licensed shows in the United Kingdom and Barcelona, Spain.

 In 2003, Gen Con moved the U.S. event to Indianapolis, Indiana.
 The relocation met with resounding success.
 That year the Gen Con brand expanded to include a new, sister-show in Anaheim California.
 As a result, the mid-western show was branded “Gen Con Indy” to capture the geographical distinction from the sister show, dubbed “Gen Con So Cal” in tribute to its birthplace in southern California.
 After the demise of the Gen Con So Cal show in 2006, the Indianapolis show assumed the name “Gen Con: The Best Four Days of Gaming!”